 Parag Shah, aged 52 years, is the Whole Time Director of our company.
 He has been associated as an executive director with our company since March 16, 2017 and was re-designated as Whole Time Director w.e.f.
 April 27, 2023.
 He holds a Bachelor of Commerce degree from H S Shah College of Commerce, Modasa.
+He has work experience of more than 14 years.
 He provides essential financial leadership to shape the future direction of the company by aligning business and finance strategies, he plays a critical role in driving business growth and success.
+Prior to his current role, he was previously associated with Unity Engineering as Chief Accounting and Financial Officer till 2017.

-Harsh Sheth, aged 36 years, is the Non-Executive Independent Director of our company.
+Harsh Sheth, aged 36 years, is the Non- Executive Independent Director of our company.
 He has been associated with our company w.e.f.
 May 09, 2023.
 He has earned a Bachelor of Medicine and Bachelor of Surgery degree from Terna Medical College and Hospital, Nerul, Navi Mumbai.
 He has also obtained a Master of Surgery degree from G.S.
 Medical College, Parel, Mumbai.
+He has completed his Fellowship in Advanced Minimal Access Surgery from the Digestive Health Institution and has been a Fellow of the Biodesign Program Stanford, Stanford India.
+He has experience of more than 10 years in the field of General Surgery.
+He has worked as Speciality Medical Officer in the Department of General Surgery at King Edward Memorial Hospital, Mumbai.
 He is a Consultant laparoscopic & Bariatric Surgeon in Jaslok Hospital.

 Jagat Shah, aged 58 years, is the Non-Executive Independent Director of our company.
 He has been associated with our company w.e.f.
 May 09, 2023.
 He holds Bachelor of Commerce degree from University of Delhi.
 He has also received the degree of Doctor of Philosophy in International Business Promotion from Keisie International University.
+He has worked on economic development (trade and investment) projects with various governments.
+He works as an advisor on trade, technology transfer, joint ventures and investments.
+He has more than 25 years of experience in the field of trade and investment projects.

-Riddhi Javeri, aged 36 years, is the Non- Executive Independent Director of our company.
+Riddhi Javeri, aged 36 years, is the Non-Executive Independent Director of our company.
 She has been associated with our company w.e.f.
 May 09, 2023.
 She holds a degree of Bachelor of Pharmacy from K.M.
-Kundnani College of Pharmacy and a Master of Philosophy degree Selwyn College in the University of Cambridge.
-She was previously associated with Cipla Ltd.